MrHedmad/kerblam/docs/src/tutorial/run.md

 The profiles feature is used so commonly for test data that Kerblam! will automatically make a `test` profile for you, swapping all input files in the `./data/in` folder that start with `test_xxx` with their "regular" counterparts `xxx`.
-For example, the profile above is redundant!\
+For example, the profile above is redundant!

 If you write a `[data.profiles.test]` profile yourself, Kerblam! will not modify it in any way, effectively disabling the automatic test profile feature.

-All file paths specified under the `profiles` tab must be relative to the `./data/in/` folder.

 Kerblam! tries its best to cleanup after itself (e.g. undo profiles, delete temporary files, etc...) when you use `kerblam run`, even if the pipe fails, and even if you kill your pipe with `CTRL-C`.

+> If your pipeline is unresponsive to a `CTRL-C`, pressing it twice (two
+> `SIGTERM` signals in a row) will kill Kerblam! instead, leaving the child
+> process to be cleaned up by the OS and the (eventual) profile not cleaned up.
+>
+> This is to allow you to stop whatever Kerblam! or the pipe is doing in
+> case of emergency.

 Kerblam! will run the pipelines with the environment variable `KERBLAM_PROFILE` set to whatever the name of the profile is.